sraghupatruni/BigData/WordCount-Gutenbergproject/README.txt

+Goal: To perform in-mapper aggregation method for counting words in Gutenberg project

 **Before running this code make sure all the 6 files are present in assignment1 directory
 Note: Stop words are being fetched from the following: hdfs://cshadoop1/user/lps160130/stopwords.txt

 1. Unzip wordcount.zip and remember the location.

 2. Import the project into Eclipse for Java EE.
 For this, go to File -> Import and choose "Existing Maven Projects".

 3.Build the project by right clicking on the pom.xml file to generate wordcount-0.0.1-SNAPSHOT